rseah145/smw-term2/Journal_3_notes/Section A.md

 For Windows XP, use kerbtray.exe (sits in the system tray, bottom right corner)

-For Windows 7 and newer, use klist.exe
+For Windows 7 and newer, use klist.exe (Does not require special privileges to run)

 ### klist.exe